This railway is closed and much of the former trackbed now forms the Speyside Way (Speyside Way ).

 This was a two platform station at Cragganmore, Ballindalloch Castle was two miles away by road.
 Nearer was the Cragganmore distillery.
 The distillery was intentionally opened here due to the proximity of the railway.

 This was a two platform station to the south of the town of Grantown-on-Spey, and on the south bank of the Spey.
+The main station building was on the eastbound platform.

 A Regional History of the Railways of Great Britain: The North of Scotland v.
 15 (Regional railway history series)